-One of the first activities you will be doing at the sanctuary is to feed the adorable elephants.
-You can spend about an hour to feed the elephants.
-Elephant Jungle Sanctuary will supply sugar canes, watermelons, and bananas for you to feed the elephants.
-The elephants at the sanctuary are receiving a lot of food thus you don’t need to stuff them too much.
+One of the first activities you will be doing at the sanctuary is feeding the adorable elephants.
+You can spend about an hour feeding the elephants.
+Elephant Jungle Sanctuary will supply sugar canes, watermelons, and bananas to feed them.
+The elephants at the sanctuary receive a lot of food, thus you don’t need to stuff them too much.

 3) Mud Spa with Elephants

 After about an hour of feeding and interacting with elephants, you get to bathe with the elephants.
 The bath starts in the mud bath where you can rub the elephants down with mud.
-The mud helps protect elephants from the strong sun and bugs and they love rolling around in it.
+The mud helps protect elephants from the strong sun as well as bugs, and they love rolling around in it.

 After the mud bath, you will go over to the river where you can rinse off the elephants and yourself.
 The elephants enjoy this even more.
-Once bathing is all done, elephants will walk out of the water and move along on their way.
-This is one of those experiences that you can actually see and feel that the elephants are living a happy life.
+Once bath time is over, the elephants will walk out of the water and be on their way.
+This is one of those experiences you can actually see and feel that the elephants are living a happy life.

 4) Trekking with Elephants (+ Playtime with Elephants)